 The Patrol Nismo also got a custom-made interior to help it stand out from the pack.
-There’s no word as to whether the SUV will be available in more than just one upholstery color, but the model we test here features two-tone, black-and-white leather on its seats and door panels, as well as a white leather “frame” for the center stack.
-To round out the monochromatic layout, Nissan also used gray & black wood inserts on the dashboard, door panels, and center console.
+There’s no word as to whether the SUV will be available in more than just one upholstery colour, but the model we test here features two-tone, black-and-white leather on its seats and door panels, as well as a white leather “frame” for the centre stack.
+To round out the monochromatic layout, Nissan also used grey & black wood inserts on the dashboard, door panels, and centre console.

 Although the steering wheel is standard Patrol business except for the 12-o’clock red stripe and the red stitching, the regular instrument cluster has been replaced by a Nismo-specific unit with a red rev counter.
 The two-tone seats also feature red accents in the form of side piping and stitching on the upper section and the headrests.

 In addition to the two-tone leather seats and wood inserts previously mentioned, the new Nissan Patrol Nismo comprises powered seats, chrome inside door handles, and red stitching on the steering wheel as well as seats.
 All this combines to make the 2017 Nissan Patrol Nismo an off-road dream SUV that can handle the rigors of rough terrain as well as any road type.
 It is an engineering marvel that is likely to be surpassed in the near future.